-And it should be when you realise that the restaurateur is the enigmatic Bernd Schillig.
-Not only has he been in the food & beverage and hospitality industries for more years than he’d care to mention (he’s been the General Manager at several of Samui’s top resorts) but Bernd was also one of the earliest members of the Samui Culinary Circle (formed over 10 years ago) and its President for many years.
+And it should be when you realise that the restaurant was created by the enigmatic Bernd Schillig.
+Not only was he in the food & beverage and hospitality industries for many years (being the general manager at several of Samui’s top resorts) but Bernd was also one of the earliest members of the Samui Culinary Circle (formed over 10 years ago) and its president for many years.

 The cuisine here is predominantly Mediterranean, with a selection of Thai favourites, too, and it really is excellent.
 For starters, do try the exquisite Seaweed Salmon – pan-fried Tasmanian salmon on a salad of crisp seaweed, or the marvelous Goat’s Cheese.
 Both will give you an indication of how good the food here is.

 And the main course dishes are equally delicious and they include Ocean 11’s signature dish, the famed – Rack of Lamb.
 And this comes oven-baked on a potato röesti with grilled zucchini and a drizzle of extra-virgin olive oil.
 Another popular dish, for very good reasons, is the succulent Pan-fried Scallops on potato pancakes with green asparagus on a bacon-leek stew.